turingschool/backend-curriculum-site/module2/projects/little_shop.md

 * product and category search
 * credit card processing with Stripe or Paypal
 * phone or text message order confirmation
+* Implementing Authorization with an outside provider (OAuth)

 ## Evaluation Process